manishsongirkar/wp-db-import-and-domain-replacement-tool/README.md

 The tool provides comprehensive configuration management for project-specific settings:

-#### Show Current Configuration
+#### Show Unified Configuration Status
-Display your current configuration settings in a user-friendly format:
+Display your current unified configuration settings in a user-friendly format:
 ```bash
 wp-db-import config-show
 ```
-Shows all general settings, site mappings, and configuration file location.
+Shows all general settings, site mappings, auto-detection status, and configuration file location.

-#### Create New Configuration
+#### Create Configuration with Site Mappings
-Interactively create a new configuration file with guided prompts:
+Interactively create a new configuration file with guided prompts and site mappings:
 ```bash
 wp-db-import config-create
 ```
-Walks through all settings and creates a properly formatted config file.
+Walks through all settings including site mappings and creates a properly formatted unified config file.

-#### Validate Configuration
+#### Validate Configuration Structure
-Check your configuration file for proper format and required settings:
+Check your configuration file for proper structure, format and required settings:
 ```bash
 wp-db-import config-validate
 ```
-Validates INI format, required sections, and setting completeness.
+Validates INI format, required sections, site mappings, and setting completeness.

 #### Edit Configuration
 Open your configuration file in your preferred editor: